GCT Beer Festival 2025

 Saturday: Family fun and soulful grooves

-Saturday daytime is all about family-friendly fun, while the evening is filled with live music topped with a soul review with Soul'd Out!
+Saturday daytime is all about family-friendly fun, while the evening is filled with live music topped with a soul review with Gift and The Soul'd Out Band!
 Join us for a day filled with creative crafts from Mini Crafters, mouth-watering offerings from Goodtimes Tacos, and our kitchen with another street food vendor to be announced.
-There will be live music from 4.30pm from Hels Pattison, Georgia May and Soul'd Out's 7-piece band playing the best neo-soul, funk, RnB and hip-hop to get you up on the dancefloor.
+There will be live music from 4.30pm from Hels Pattison, Georgia May and vocalist Gift's 7-piece band playing the best neo-soul, funk, RnB and hip-hop to get you up on the dancefloor.

 Sunday: Chill out and unwind

-Wind down the festival on Sunday with food from our kitchen and a lineup of live music from local up-and-coming artists on our stage from 1pm until 5pm including Tommy Arch and two singer songwriters from We Make Culture's excellent Young Musician's Project.
+Wind down the festival on Sunday with food from our kitchen and a lineup of live music from local up-and-coming artists on our stage from 1pm until 5pm including Tommy Arch, The King Bees and two singer songwriters from We Make Culture's excellent Young Musician's Project.
 Plus our family craft room to keep the young ones entertained.
 It's the perfect way to end your weekend while savouring the last of our festival beers.

 Support and celebrate with us